Arnaud Kalimuendo: Youth career and pro debut

-Born in Suresnes, Kalimuendo joined Paris Saint-Germain (PSG) from FC Saint Cloud in July 2012.
+Born in Suresnes, Hauts-de-Seine, Kalimuendo joined Paris Saint-Germain (PSG) from FC Saint Cloud in July 2012.
 There he debuted with the under-19 squad in the UEFA Youth League, aged only 16, under the direction of Thiago Motta, becoming one of the leaders of the youth sides.
 Kalimuendo signed his first professional contract with the club on 8 July 2019, a deal that was set to expire on 30 June 2022.
 On 10 September 2020, Kalimuendo made his official debut for Paris Saint-Germain in a 1–0 loss against Lens.

 2020–21: First loan to Lens

 On 5 October 2020, Kalimuendo signed a contract extension with Paris Saint-Germain until June 2024, and joined Lens on a season-long loan deal.
 He made his debut in a 4–0 loss to rivals Lille on 18 October, and scored his first goal in a 1–0 win against Dijon on 22 November.
 His third goal for Lens came on 5 December in a 2–0 victory against Rennes.
 By scoring his third goal for the club, he became the first Lens player in 70 years to score in his first three games as a starter in Ligue 1.